Team-HeadQuarter/PortScanner/README.md

 (ex) `sudo python main.py -p 1-6666 {Target IP or Domain Name}`
 7. To do service scan, use -s(--service) option
 (ex) `sudo python main.py -s {Target IP or Domain Name}`
+8. To do network band scan, use -b(--band) option
+(ex) `sudo python main.py -b 24 {Target IP or Domain Name}` (Caution!
+If target is cloud infra, you could scan unexpected target in physical subnet.
+I recommend not to try on cloud infra.)

 More information would be provide by write command
 `sudo python main.py -h` or `sudo python main.py --help`